 The evidence is based on analysis of change in sum of angiomyolipoma volume.

-VOTUBIA® is indicated for the treatment of patients aged 3 years and older with subependymal giant cell astrocytoma (SEGA) associated with tuberous sclerosis complex (TSC) who require therapeutic intervention but are not amenable to surgery.
+VOTUBIA® is indicated for the treatment of patients with subependymal giant cell astrocytoma (SEGA) associated with tuberous sclerosis complex (TSC) who require therapeutic intervention but are not amenable to surgery.

 The evidence is based on analysis of change in SEGA volume.
 Further clinical benefit, such as improvement in disease-related symptoms, has not been demonstrated.